-Our experienced and compassionate lawyers at FourLion Legal understand this and are there to assist and guide you through this process, whether it is to provide you with advice on deceased estates, apply for a Grant of Probate, handle requisitions by the Court or apply for Letters of Administration.
+Our experienced and compassionate lawyers at FourLion Legal understand this and are there to assist and guide residents of Perth, Fremantle and beyond through this process, whether it is to provide you with advice on Wills and deceased estates, apply for a Grant of Probate, handle requisitions by the Court or apply for Letters of Administration.

 Probate and Letters of Administration are documents issued by the Court which are the official evidence of the Executor’s or Administrator’s authority to deal with the assets and liabilities of the deceased person or in other words, dealing with the deceased’s estate.

 Banks, financial institutions, Landgate, and share registries may refuse to allow any dealings in relation to a person who has passed until the Court has made a grant.
 The type of application required will depend on whether the person who has passed left a valid Will and if so, the terms of the Will, or whether the person who has passed died without leaving a valid Will.

 Dealing with a deceased estate can be a complex and difficult area of the law and our lawyers are here to guide you through this process.

 When a person dies leaving a Will and appointing an Executor, the Supreme Court has jurisdiction to grant Probate.
 Probate refers to the process of registering in the Supreme Court the last Will and Testament of a person who has passed and obtaining a Grant of Probate.
 It is usually the Executor of the Will who will administer the Estate and handle the disposal of their assets and debts.